 The addition of the rain suppression mesh reduces sound by up to 10 decibels.

 Our products are easy to specify.
-Just drop this clause into your architectural specification or download our full H80 NBS Specification.
+Just drop this clause into your architectural specification or download our full H80 Specification.

 Product: ARCHITEN ETFE ACOUSTIC SYSTEM

 (To be specified in conjunction with the ARCHITEN ETFE CUSHION SYSTEM)

 Fabric: Polyester mesh